13/7/2021

 2. Fill the remaining demand sustainably by using passive cooling.

-3. Take advantage of energy exchange when there is simultaneous cooling and heating demand.
+3. Take advantage of energy exchange when there is simultaneous cooling and heat demand.

 4. Is active cooling unavoidable?
 Then deploy it efficiently!Based on these principles, we'd like to offer some general tips: